ashvardanian/StringZilla/README.md

 ### Basic Usage

-If you've ever used the Python `str`, `bytes`, `bytearray`, `memoryview` class, you'll know what to expect.
+If you've ever used the Python `str`, `bytes`, `bytearray`, or `memoryview` classes, you'll know what to expect.
-StringZilla's `Str` class is a hybrid of those two, providing `str`-like interface to byte-arrays.
+StringZilla's `Str` class is a hybrid of the above, providing a `str`-like interface to byte arrays.

 ```python
 from stringzilla import Str, File